mongodb/specifications/source/run-command/run-command.rst

 Client Side Operations Timeout
 """"""""""""""""""""""""""""""

-As with RunCommand, if the initial command has a ``maxTimeMS`` and CSOT settings are provided the behavior is undefined and drivers MUST NOT inspect the document to detect this.
+RunCursorCommand MUST provide an optional ``timeoutMS`` option to support client side operations timeout.
+Drivers MUST NOT attempt to check the command document for the presence of a ``maxTimeMS`` field.
+Drivers MUST document the behavior of RunCursorCommand if a ``maxTimeMS`` field is already set on the command.
-Drivers SHOULD raise an error if both a ``getMore`` ``maxTimeMS`` setting and CSOT settings are provided.
+Drivers SHOULD raise an error if both ``timeoutMS`` and the ``getMore``-specific ``maxTimeMS`` option are specified (see: `Executing getMore Commands`_).
-Drivers MUST document that attempting to set both can have undefined behavior and is not supported.
+Drivers MUST document that attempting to set both options can have undefined behavior and is not supported.

 When ``timeoutMS`` and ``timeoutMode`` are provided the driver MUST support timeout functionality as described in the CSOT specification.